Squidex/squidex-docs2/01-getting-started/installation/platforms/install-on-iis.md

 {
   "urls": {
     /*
-     * The url where your squidex installation is available at.
+     * The url where your Squidex installation is available at.
      */
     "baseUrl": "http://localhost"
   },